jsonnet-libs/jsonnet-training-course/_gen/index.md

 # Jsonnet Training Materials

-Exciting as you might be after following the [excellent jsonnet.org tutorial](https://jsonnet.org/learning/tutorial.html), it can still be daunting to actually use Jsonnet in the real world.
+Excited as you might be after following the [excellent jsonnet.org tutorial](https://jsonnet.org/learning/tutorial.html), it can still be daunting to actually use Jsonnet in the real world.
 Instead of working with arbitrary examples like cocktails or your favorite pets, these training materials contain real worlds examples (good and bad) in the hope to lower the bar of entry.